ono-midori/ono-midori.github.io/techs/zguide.md

 - Path hierarchy: /some/list/of/paths
 - Topic tree: some.list.of.topics

-We’ll use the path hierarchy, and extend our client and server so that a client can work with a single subtree.
-Once you see how to work with a single subtree you’ll be able to extend this yourself to handle multiple subtrees, if your use case demands it.
+We'll use the path hierarchy, and extend our client and server so that a client can work with a single subtree.
+Once you see how to work with a single subtree you'll be able to extend this yourself to handle multiple subtrees, if your use case demands it.

-Here’s the server implementing subtrees, a small variation on Model Three:
+Here's the server implementing subtrees, a small variation on Model Three:

 ```c++
 //  Clone server - Model Four